-Greengen Announces Expansion To India, Elevating Global Reach To Accelerate Low-Carbon Solutions Across The Built Environment
+GreenGen Announces Expansion to India, Elevating Global Reach to Accelerate Low-Carbon Solutions Across the Built Environment

 India presents a unique opportunity to pioneer a new model of economic development, one that could provide a blueprint of sustainability for other developing economies.
 The country's commitment to net zero emissions by 2070, its flourishing economy, and its potential for growth make it a pivotal market for low-carbon solutions.
 GreenGen is dedicated to supporting India's shift towards greener, electrified alternatives.

-"The next decade will be all about India,ï¿1⁄2 says GreenGen CEO, Brad Dockser. ï¿1⁄2The built environment in India presents a massive opportunity for GreenGen to capture exciting growth opportunities.
+"The next decade will be all about India,” says GreenGen CEO, Brad Dockser.
+“The built environment in India presents a massive opportunity for GreenGen to capture exciting growth opportunities.
 By making low-carbon strategies profitable, we aim to lead our clients towards long term success while accelerating the energy transition."

 About GreenGen